 Why Trust The Spruce Eats?

 Carrie Honaker is a food writer who has owned her share of small kitchen appliances on this list.
 As a restaurateur and avid home cook, she knows the importance of finding the right tool for the right job.
-She loves her KitchenAid Artisan Stand Mixer for its durability and functionality.
-The vibrant mango color looks pretty on the counter, as well.
 Her work has appeared in many publications, including Bon Appetit, Allrecipes, and Wine Enthusiast.